 News | Abidjan, Côte d’Ivoire

-For over 6 years, the Abidjan Convention had accelerated the process of developing regional cooperation instruments including additional protocols on pollution from land-based sources and activities; environmental norms and standards for offshore oil and gas activities; integrated coastal zone management and sustainable mangrove management.
+For more than six years, the Abidjan Convention has accelerated the process of developing instruments for regional cooperation.
+These include additional protocols on pollution from land-based sources, environmental standards for offshore oil and gas activities, integrated mangrove and coastal zone management.

-Africa’s Atlantic coast is rich in natural resources, biodiversity and marine ecosystems – one of the richest and most productive in the world.
-For example, West Africa’s coastal zone is home to 105 million people out of the 367 million in the region and generates 56% of the region’s Gross Domestic Product (GDP).
-However, many natural and human factors such as pollution, climate change or population growth threaten an important number of fragile ecosystems.
-The objective of these protocols is to provide Member States with regional cooperation instruments aiming at improving the management of coastal zones and the marine environment.
+Africa's Atlantic coast is rich in natural resources, biodiversity and marine ecosystems - one of the richest and most productive in the world.
+West Africa’s coast has 105 million inhabitants out of a total population of 367 million in the region and generates 56% of the region's gross domestic product (GDP).
+However, many natural and human factors such as pollution, climate change or population growth threaten a significant number of fragile ecosystems.
+These protocols provide member states with tools that promote regional cooperation in solving coastal issues.